Severe Combined Immunodeficiency (SCID) in Children

 Researchers have had some success using gene therapy to treat SCID.
 But gene therapy is still in the experimental stages.

-Can SCID be prevented?Since this disorder is inherited, parents of children with SCID should think about talking with a genetic counselor.
+Can SCID be prevented in children?Since this disorder is inherited, parents of children with SCID should think about talking with a genetic counselor.
 The counselor can discuss genetic testing and family planning with them.

 - SCID is a disease that passed on from parents to children (inherited).